AckeeCZ/antonio/README.md

+> WIP
+> You won't able to install it at this moment, since I use `yarn link` to get latest version of `ackee-redux-token-auth`.

+---

 # HTTP Client

 Package that uses [axios](https://github.com/axios/axios) for making all HTTP requests and [ackee-redux-token-auth](https://www.npmjs.com/package/ackee-redux-token-auth) for setting access token to HTTP Authorization header.